Built to be defensible, by the team filing it on the record.

 By default, we do not persist the scenario content you submit.
 Council runs are stateless.
 Your input flows through a Vercel function, fans out to four reasoning roles + Chairman synthesis, and the response is returned to your browser.
 The scenario text and the model output are not stored on our servers unless you have explicitly opted in.
 Operational logs (described below) capture only non-content metadata such as request timing and error states.

-On the live demo there is a checkbox labeled “Help improve the Council” — off by default.
+On the live demo there is a checkbox labeled “Help improve the Council”.
+Off by default.
 Checked, it stores the scenario and the response in our learning corpus to inform prompt iteration.
-Unchecked, nothing is stored.
+Unchecked, your scenario content is not stored.
 The choice persists in your browser's local storage so a returning visitor doesn't re-decide.

 We never store your IP address, your name, your email, your client's name, or any cross-site cookie.
 The session id is generated in your browser and is local to that browser.
 Clearing browser storage breaks the link.